ubcecon/ECON622/syllabus.md

 - Final Project: 45%
 - Participation: 5% (incentive to wake up on time)

-While the problem sets will be frequent, many will be short to force practice (and will not be weighed identicall)  Assume you will get the full participation mark if you rarely miss class.
+While the problem sets will be frequent, many will be short to force practice (and will not be weighed identically)  Assume you will get the full participation mark if you rarely miss class.

 The final project topics are very open, and the main criteria is that you either (1) learn/use/apply a computational tool to a research topic of your interest or (2) contribute to an open-source computational economics project as a public good.

 ## Course Parts

 The course will be taught in 4 parts
-1. Introduction to Julia and scientific computing (Jesse Perla)
+1. Introduction to Julia and scientific computing
-2. Dynamic Programming applications (Jesse Perla)
+2. Dynamic Programming applications
-3. Structural estimation (Paul Schrimpf)
+3. Structural estimation
-4. Data science and machine learning (Paul Schrimpf)
+4. Data science and machine learning

 Throughout the course we will be using the programming language Julia.
-We will introduce Python or R for a "medium data" introduction.
-As a lingua-franca, at some point you will want to learn Python for interfacing with key ML packages and for use in  data-cleaning pipeline.
-For your final project, you can use any of those languages.

 ## Topics

-### Jesse

 1. Introduction to Julia
    - Learning the Julia programming language, with simple applications